RML 64-pounder 71 cwt gun: Ammunition

 The 64-pounder used three types of ammunition.
 This ammunition was common to the other natures of 64 pounder gun - the 58 cwt converted gun and the 64 cwt gun.
-Although issued for sea service and many being sited on coastal artillery positions, their effectiveness again armour of heavily armoured ships was limited.
+Although issued for sea service and many being sited on coastal artillery positions, their effectiveness against armour of heavily armoured ships was limited.
 Common shell could be used against buildings or fortifications, shrapnel shell (for use any Infantry or Cavalry) and case shot (for close range use against 'soft' targets.
 Ignition was through a copper lined vent at the breech end of the gun.
 A copper friction tube would be inserted and a lanyard attached.
 When the lanyard was pulled the tube would ignite, firing the gun.
 A number of different fuzes could be used enabling shells to either burst at a pre-determined time (and range), or on impact.

 Guns were fired using a silk bag containing a black powder propellant.
 A typical rate of fire was one round every three minutes.